James H. Burbank

 Sergeant James H. Burbank (January 5, 1838 – February 15, 1911) was a Dutch soldier who fought in the American Civil War.
-Burbank received the United States' highest award for bravery during combat, the Medal of Honor, for his action at Blackwater, near Franklin, Virginia on 3 October 1862.
+Burbank received the United States' highest award for bravery during combat, the Medal of Honor, for his action at Blackwater near Franklin, Virginia, on 3 October 1862.
 He was honored with the award on 27 July 1896.

 Biography

-Burbank was born as Reinder Jilderts in Stavoren, Friesland in the Netherlands on 5 January 1838 and migrated to the United States.
-He enlisted into the 1st Rhode Island Volunteers on 16 April 1861 at Providence, Rhode Island.
+Burbank was born as Reinder Jilderts in Stavoren, Netherlands, on 5 January 1838, and emigrated to the United States.
+He enlisted in the 1st Rhode Island Volunteers on 16 April 1861 at Providence, Rhode Island.
 He was promoted to second sergeant and later served as a non-commissioned first sergeant.
-Burbank served an 11-month stint with the navy, on detached service.
-It was during this service that he performed the act of gallantry that earned him the medal of honor.
-On October 1862 he was aboard the Commodore Perry at Black Water, near Franklin, Virginia.
-He served with outstanding bravery despite heavy fire and despite thirteen shots piercing his coat.
+Burbank served an 11-month stint with the Navy on detached service.
+It was during this service that he performed the act of gallantry that earned him the Medal of Honor.
+In October 1862, he was aboard the USS Commodore Perry at Blackwater River, near Franklin, Virginia.
+He served with outstanding bravery despite heavy fire and thirteen shots piercing his coat.

-Following the war Burbank married Mary A. Burns, who had emigrated from Glasgow, Scotland, and they resided in Rhode Island.
-He subsequently moved to Missouri and then Kansas.
-Their marriage produced seven children.
+Following the war, Burbank married Mary A. Burns, who had emigrated from Glasgow, Scotland, and they resided in Rhode Island.
+He subsequently moved to Missouri and then to Kansas.
+Together, they had seven children.